kelseyjo959/aws-solutions-architect/databases/README.md

 ### Data Warehousing

 * used for business intelligence
-* used to pull in large and complex data sets ususally by management
+* used to pull in large and complex data sets usually by management
 * **Online Transaction Processing (OLTP) in RDS**
   * maximum size of RDS volume for RDS Provisioned IOPS storage = 16TB
   * more simple query to find data